alexgaas/broom/bloom/README.md

 #### Pros:

-- Simple (~400 lines of code), production-ready and easily injectable to any Go service
+- Production-ready and easily injectable to any Go service
 - Thread-safe wrapper available in `bch` package
 - Optimal bit count and hash count calculated automatically based on expected elements and error rate